End-O-Fite Enterprises LLC Builds Health and Wellness from the Ground Up.

 The new, regenerative agriculture is the solution.

 As our own health needs forced us to focus on better nutrition, we realized that local options for the fresh organic foods we needed were simply too limited.
-As Mary’s research revealed a path for improving local agriculture by restoring plant and soil microbiomes, she realized she had also stumbled on answers to better human health and climate change mitigation.
+As Mary’s research revealed a path for improving local agriculture by restoring plant and soil microbiomes, we realized she had also stumbled on answers to better human health and climate change mitigation.
 We opened our company to share our solutions with you.

 Please read our introductions below.
 If you like what we are doing, consider dropping us a line, and telling us a little about you as well.